Murder House | Asylum | Coven | Freak Show | Hotel | Roanoke | Cult | Apocalyspe | 1984 | Double Feature | NYC

 - Tom the Dark Lord: A grim and sadistic serial killer who goes by the name of Mr. Jingles.
 "Benjamin Richter" is pretty mundane as well, though that's to be expected with real names.

 - Tragic Villain: He was totally innocent, but the abuse and manipulation he suffered after being framed for the first massacre almost turned him into exactly what he was smeared as.

-- Ugly Guy, Hot Wife: He is a middle-aged, awkward, heavy-set, balding man with coke bottle glasses and not particularly good looking while his young and late wife is a lot younger and very pretty, and a former prostitute to boot.
+- Ugly Guy, Hot Wife: He is a middle-aged, awkward, heavy-set, balding man with coke bottle glasses and not particularly good looking while his wife Lorraine is a lot younger and very pretty, and a former prostitute to boot.

 - The Un-Favourite: His mother openly favored Bobby, his younger brother, over him.

-- Throw the Dog a Bone: Even though his plan to stop Ramirez by becoming a ghost failed, he gets a well deserved ending where he can spend a peaceful afterlife alongside his mother and kid brother, both of whom have welcomed him with open arms.
+- Throw the Dog a Bone: Even though his plan to stop Ramirez by becoming a ghost failed, he gets a well-deserved happy ending where he can spend a peaceful afterlife alongside his mother and kid brother, both of whom have welcomed him with open arms.

 - Villain Team-Up: After being resurrected by the dark power hidden in Camp Redwood, Mr. Jingles decides to join the Night Stalker as they leave the camp to go on a killing spree in Los Angeles.
 It doesn't really take, however, and Jingles has become absolutely disgusted with himself just watching Ramirez kill people, going as far to get Ramirez locked up and executed for his crimes.

 An infamous Satanist serial killer who terrorized the residents of the greater Los Angeles area, and later the residents of San Francisco from June 1984 until August 1985.